EMoreschi/MocoLoco/README.md

 * **Jaspar_2020** contains most of the matrices present in [Jaspar database](https://jaspar.genereg.net)
 * **Test_Bed** is a folder with some bed files from ENCODE that can be used as test files
 * **Random_multifa_TOOL** contains an important tool used during MocoLoco testing, this tool is explained in the next chapter.
-* **TESTING_MOCOLOCO** is a folder with some bash scripts used during MocoLoco testing, as for Multifa random tool also these scripts are explained in the next chapter.
+* **TESTING_MOCOLOCO** is a folder with some bash scripts used during MocoLoco testing.

 # **Testing tools**
 ## **Multifa random tool**

-The tool creates a set of random multifasta files.
+It is a tool able to generate multifasta files with user-defined TFBSs motifs implanted at specific positions.

 #### How to compile